HegertTaresalu/final-project-animal-recognition/README.md

 The project uses Deep Learning model trained by me to identify animals that are detected by motion detection algorithm.
 The model is made for image classification and not for object detection.
-Also i provided pretrained image classification model incase mine is not suitable for the required job.

 The project has multiple files with different algorithms.
 (Almost) Every algorithm has parameters that can be tuned to user's specific needs.